 7. Punjab

-In Punjab, Diwali falls around the same time of Bandi Chhor Diwas, a Sikh festival celebrated with lighting up of households and gurudwaras, gifting, bursting crackers and feasting.
+In Punjab, Diwali falls around the same time as Bandi Chhor Diwas, a Sikh festival celebrated with the lighting up of households and gurudwaras, gifting, bursting crackers and feasting.
 Punjabi Hindus worship Goddess Lakshmi on Diwali.
-The celebration of Diwali also marks the arrival of winters in Punjab.
+The celebration of Diwali also marks the arrival of winter in Punjab.